avs-codes/all-html/README.md

 If you wish, feel free to browse through the repo AFTER FINISHING THE GAME or if you are really stuck.

+Oh and outside of the game, don't worry about any of the "placeholder.txt" files.
+They don't have any content and were just necessary to make as a result of how GitHub manages repos.
+So you can fully ignore them without any problems in the game.

 Besides that, I really hope you enjoy the puzzle!